 Jacksonville Housing Partnership (JHP)

 In 2021, the City of Jacksonville announced the launch of the Jacksonville Housing Partnership to identify, align and coordinate affordable housing strategies.
-The City of Jacksonville will be hosting a Jacksonville Housing Partnership Strategy Summit, led by the Florida Housing Coalition, in late fall of 2022.
+Moderated by the Florida Housing Coalition, the City of Jacksonville hosted a Jacksonville Housing Partnership Strategy Summit in December 2022 with participants including community leaders in the following fields: Banks, Credit Unions, Housing Associations, Private and Nonprofit businesses, Philanthropy, City of Jacksonville, COJ Independent Authorities, Education, and Community Associations.

 In 2016, Mayor Curry reestablished the City of Jacksonville Neighborhoods Department to ensure the coordination of resources and the focus on neighborhood stability, development, and family wealth creation.
 The City of Jacksonville’s Consolidated Plan was updated in 2018 by the Neighborhood’s Department and the plan identified three priority areas: neighborhood revitalization, housing development for homeownership, and affordable housing preservation and development.